-Humans also have dangerous UVB rays and the usual HID bulbs widely used by cannabis growers almost completely block them.
+Humans also have dangerous UVB rays and the usual HID bulbs widely used by Cannabis growers almost completely block them.
 Towers with an UVB bulb should be careful not to be exposed to these light rays while handling plants.

 Method #2: Low amount of water and humidity

 Another important role attributed to the cannabis resin is the preservation of fluids.
 Therefore, some argue that when cannabis is sprayed with a low percentage of moisture while maintaining a minimal irrigation regime, the plant actually causes more resin to prevent it from "sweating" and lose important fluids.
 Some growers adopt only part of the system and keep the humidity low without saving water.

 Cannabis, which has been released under conditions of high humidity, will produce resin with a longer "tail" - giving the flower a more crystalline and attractive appearance, but a better chance of having a THC than a similar plant that grows under improved conditions.
 Another disadvantage is that the long "tail" of the resin may cause the head to break down faster when you deal with it, and so the plant may lose the active ingredient.

 Method #3: insert the plant into a "shock"

 Some growers believe that when a plant is in a state of "pressure" or "shock" it produces a greater amount of resin.
 The same breeders perform a number of activities during the flowering phase, which are supposed to damage the plant in a minimal way, in order to put it in a "shock" state.
 Some of these activities include, among other things, "inconvenient" tying of the plant, small shaking and even physical damage to the stem with a sterile knife or thumbtack.
 Although there are quite a few reviews and controversies surrounding this method - there are still Cannabis growers who regularly use the technique in question and are convinced that this is why they get results that satisfy them.

 Method #4: 48 hours of darkness before harvest